iCanKindOfCodeOnAGoodDay/Pyramid_Decode/README.md

 All I got from Data Annotation was radio silence and and a bunch of ads.

 But I also got some good practice writing Python code.
-Data Annotation also got me thinking about optimizing code for time complexity and space efficiency So I'm glad that I took the Data Annotation assessment.
+Data Annotation also got me thinking about optimizing code for time complexity and space efficiency.
+So I am glad that I took the Data Annotation assessment.

 I don't mind spending a few hours to write some code.
 Every time I work on a diffult coding problem I become a better Developer.
 You'll see that I solved Data Annotation's pyramid decryption problem with a full program written in python.